 Scarring of the bone marrow is scarred, it cannot make enough blood cells.
 This leads to anemia, weakness, fatigue, and often, swelling of the liver and spleen.
 The condition occurs when blood stem cells develop somatic mutations in the JAK2, MPL, CALR, and TET2 genes.
 Other genes may also be involved.
 The condition is generally not inherited.
 Although myelofibrosis can occur at any age, it typically develops after the age of 50.
 In most cases, myelofibrosis gets progressively worse.
 Treatment is aimed at relieving signs and symptoms and may include medications, blood transfusions, chemotherapy, radiation therapy and surgery.Myelofibrosis is a disorder of the bone marrow, in which the marrow is replaced by fibrous (scar) tissue.

 - Myelofibrosis.
 MayoClinic.com.
 August 1, 2014; http://www.mayoclinic.com/print/myelofibrosis/DS00886/DSECTION=all&METHOD=print.

 - Genetics Home Reference (GHR) contains information on Myelofibrosis.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - MayoClinic.com offers additional information about myelofibrosis.
 Click on the above link to access this information.